Honley Male Voice Choir, one of the top male voice choirs in Yorkshire

 Did you know belting out the chorus of Queen’s Bohemian Rhapsody is good for your health?

 Don’t worry if you can’t hold a tune, scientists made a discovery which says chanting the hallelujahs of the No.1 hit can be as good for the heart as a yoga session.
 That’s because singing helps us to control our breathing and regulate our heart beat and pulse.
 Doctors have also confirmed that singing is good for the brain and helps ward off Dementia and related conditions.
 And while singing alone is good, singing in a choir is even better, research shows.
 Of course, Honley DO hope members CAN hold a tune but the ability to read music is not essential.
-Join Us - see below!
+Join Us!

 For those who want to keep track of the day to day musings of the choir, we have a Blog.
 Here certain members are keeping a commentary of thoughts and reflections on the everyday life of the choir.
 You can follow this at:

 Read online sections of the Honley Mail in here, Our in-house magazine

 Of course you can still follow us as well on FaceBook and Twitter from the links in the footer below.